trongtran/nodejs.merge/README.md

 What is this?
 --------------------------------------

-NodeJS Merge is used to merge multiple objects into one object.
+NodeJs merge is used to merge multiple objects into one object.

 Example
 --------------------------------------